BigPolarBear1/factorization/README.md

 UPDATE: I've added doing multiple quadratic coefficients in one go.
 Actually just realized the easiest way to do it is with a 2d array.
 Let me add support for moduli with the step size again.. and then I'll keep optimizing any bottlenecks... and I'll also re-add p-adic lifting eventually.

-UPDATE: AAAAAAAAAAACTUaaally.
-We shouldnt change the step size.
-I just got struck by a much better idea.
-Our sieve interval should be the size of a composite modulus... and we should save it to disk.
-And then later we can use that for tiling.... like building up larger and larger moduli to use for tiling.
-Let me think how to do this as good as possible.